Skip to Content

 2. Open your MergeLoom workspace in the customer controller and connect your work tracker and code host.

-3. Copy the tenant slug and worker enrollment token from the worker setup page.
+1. Copy the workspace slug and worker enrollment token from the worker setup page.

-4. Start the worker from the public worker Compose installer repo.
+2. Start the worker from the public worker Compose installer repository.

 Terminal window